-Book your Ben Nevis Guide for a Ben Nevis Guided Walk or climb.
+Climb Ben Nevis with a qualified Ben Nevis Guide on a Ben Nevis Guided Walk or Ben Nevis Climb.
 We offer Ben Nevis Guided walks and Ben Nevis climbs year round and all of our Ben Nevis Guides are qualified, experienced and very friendly, providing you with the best support to help you climb Ben Nevis by whichever route you choose.
 Book your Ben Nevis Guided trip and either climb Ben Nevis via the Mountain path or by a Ben Nevis scramble.

 Ben Nevis is the UK's highest mountain at 1,344m and it towers above Fort William and the surrounding hills of the Mamore's and Grey Coires.
 It is one of Lochaber's main tourist attractions with over 150,000 people a year making their way to the top for some of the best views in the country if they're lucky.